Ask the Right Questions to Recruit the Right Volunteers

 Tools to Ask the Right Questions

 - Forms and surveys are quick and easy ways to ask the right questions of volunteer candidates.
-Check out 123FormBuilder’s template here.
+Check out 123FormBuilder’s volunteer application form template.

 - Nothing is as effective as real-life contact, so don’t be afraid to pick up the phone and conduct a short, informal interview with your potential volunteer.
 You can even ask them to come into the office for an in-person meeting.
 If they make the trip, you know they’re really interested.